bushlab-ucl/DirectNeuralBiasing/validation/README.md

 # Running the offline detector on your recordings

-Hey Dan — this walks you through running the slow-wave detector on real `.ns6` recordings and getting detection logs you can validate by eye.
+This walks you through running the slow-wave detector on real `.ns6` recordings and getting detection logs you can validate by eye.

 The whole thing is one Jupyter notebook.
 You edit two lines at the top